behzadam/solved/README.md

 ## Getting Started

+ُTo see the current task please, check [the Board](https://github.com/users/behzadam/projects/9).

 To get started with the repository, follow these simple steps:

 Clone the repository to your local machine using the command: